pletzer/python-oop-novice/_episodes/01-introduction.md

 {: .challenge}

-## Classes, instances, members and methods
+## What are classes, instances, members and methods

+>## Class
-A _class_ is a type of object.
-We say that an object of a particular class is an _instance_ of that class.
+> A _class_ is a type of object.
+We say that an object of a particular class is an _instance_ of that
+> class.
 To use a real world example, we could have a class `Handbag` that describes all types of handbags.
-The one you're holding right now is an _instance_ of the `Handbag` class.

-A handbag is made of lots of stuff (fabric, strap, handle, zipper, etc.).
-Each of these items can be a _member_ of the `Handbag` class.

-You can do many things with a handbag.
-You can carry it, you can lend it to a friend, offer it as a birthday present or you can swing it into the face of your worst enemy.
-These actions are _methods_.

->## Class or Type?
->
-> Note that in literature, you'll find a subtle
-> distinction between _class_ and _type_.
-However, since in Python 3
-> we can't have one without the other, we will use both terms interchangably.
 {: .callout}

+>## Instance
+> The one you're holding right now is an _instance_ of the `Handbag` class.
+{: .callout}

+> ## Member
+> A handbag is made of lots of stuff (fabric, strap, handle, zipper, etc.).
+Each of these items can be a _member_ of the
+> `Handbag` class.
+{: .callout}

+> ## Method
+> You can do many things with a handbag.
+You can carry it, you can lend it to a friend, offer it as a birthday present or you
+> can swing it into the face of your worst enemy.
+These actions are called _methods_.
+{: .callout}

+## Finding out to which class an object belongs to

+In literature, you'll find a subtle distinction between _class_ and _type_.
+However, since in Python 3 we can't have one without the other, we will use both terms interchangably.

 We can obtain the type of an object with the `type` function.